 There are two principled ways of using the Gibbs prior to diagnose an approximate inference method.
-The first way is to assess the quality of the approximation by quantifying the distance to the original prior $\pi$ with some divergence measure $D(\pi_G, \pi)$ , or testing the hypothesis $H_0: \pi_G = \pi$ .
-A large discrepancy between $\pi_G$ and $\pi$ indicates a bad approximation, because a perfect approximation would yield $\pi_G = \pi$ .
-The second way is to understand the inductive bias that the approximation imposes by examining the shift in mass from $\pi$ to $\pi_G$ .
-A direct comparison might not be enlightening if the latent space $\Theta$ is large; instead, one could visualize their differences (Lloyd and Ghahramani, 2015) or compare the distribution of summary statistics $g: \Theta \to \mathbb{R}$ .
+The first way is to assess the quality of the approximation by quantifying the distance to the original prior π with some divergence measure $D\left(\pi{G},\pi\right)$, or testing the hypothesis $H_0:\pi_G=\pi$.
+A large discrepancy between π_G and π indicates a bad approximation, because a perfect approximation would yield $\pi_G=\pi$.
+The second way is to understand the inductive bias that the approximation imposes by examining the shift in mass from π to π_G .
+A direct comparison might not be enlightening if the latent space Θ is large; instead, one could visualize their differences (Lloyd and Ghahramani, 2015) or compare the distribution of summary statistics $g: \Theta \to \mathbb{R}$.

 Note that there are caveats to this interpretation of the Gibbs prior due to incompatibility of likelihood and approximations.
-Thinking of the Gibbs prior as the effectively used prior for approximate inference becomes less valid for stronger incompatibility, because the family of pointwise priors $(\pi_y){y \in \mathcal{Y}}$ requires a stronger compromise.
+Thinking of the Gibbs prior as the effectively used prior for approximate inference becomes less valid for stronger incompatibility, because the family of pointwise priors $(\pi_y){y\in\mathcal{Y}}$ requires a stronger compromise.
 This is also demonstrated in the next section.

-Summary We conclude this section by summarizing the three broad cases that can occur when comparing the Gibbs prior $\pi_G$ with the original prior $\pi$ :
+Summary We conclude this section by summarizing the three broad cases that can occur when comparing the Gibbs prior π_G with the original prior π :

-- 1. $\pi_G \approx \pi$ : the Gibbs prior is close to the original prior, which suggests that the approximations do not introduce additional bias.
+- 1. $\pi_G \approx \pi$: the Gibbs prior is close to the original prior, which suggests that the approximations do not introduce additional bias.
 In particular, this is the case when the approximations are close to the true posterior.
-The reverse implication is not necessarily true (Appendix B.1). - 2. $\pi_G \neq \pi$ : the Gibbs prior differs from the original prior, which implies that the approximations differ from the true posterior.
+The reverse implication is not necessarily true (Appendix B.1). - 2. $\pi_G \neq \pi$: the Gibbs prior differs from the original prior, which implies that the approximations differ from the true posterior.
 This means that the approximations introduce additional bias, which can be assessed by interpreting the Gibbs prior as the effectively used prior.
 The validity of this interpretation depends on the compatibility between likelihood and approximations. - 3.
-The Gibbs chain in Algorithm 1 does not converge, which can have multiple reasons: the approximations are good but the prior $\pi$ is improper, the approximations are bad, or the chain was not run long enough.
-To avoid falsely rejecting a good approximation, we recommend to use the diagnostic conservatively and dismiss it in this case.
+The Gibbs chain in Algorithm 1 does not converge.
+This can have multiple reasons: the approximations are good but the prior π is improper, the approximations are bad, or the chain was not run long enough.
+We recommend to use the diagnostic conservatively and dismiss it in these cases to avoid falsely rejecting a good approximation.
+To exclude the last case of running the Gibbs chain not long enough, the convergence of the chain should be monitored.

-&lt;sup>3Code available at https://github.com/tml-tuebingen/gibbs-prior-diagnostic
+3Code available at https://github.com/tml-tuebingen/gibbs-prior-diagnostic